 Now why is this service convenient?
 Why is it better?
 First of all, a lot of places won’t ship internationally.
 If they do, it’s stupidly expensive to do so.
 Tenso is a shipping company, and all their specialty is shipping outside the country, which means you get a discount.
 Shipping from a store in Japan to Tenso is very cheap.
 I know I wish I had known about this service when I was shipping Christmas gifts from Japan.
 Would have saved a lot of money :(

-They also provide a list of shops to give you some good ideas on where to shop.
-My favorites are Amazon.co.jp and Yahoo Auctions.
+My favorite sites to shop with Tenso are Amazon.co.jp and Yahoo Auctions.
 With these two sites alone, you can pretty much find anything you want.
-There’s a ton of other specialty shops listed, though, as well as a list of shops that accept Paypal if that’s how you roll.
+There’s a ton of other specialty shops, though, as well as a shopping with PayPal if that’s how you roll.

 Go check it out – there’s a lot of good stuff out there waiting to be bought.
 There may be hope for all of you who wish you had a ridiculously warm panda hat like mine.